myresicg/web-app/README.md

 1. Allow the browser to access the webcam
 2. Show your hand sign to the webcam
 3. The app will detect the sign and translate it to text

+### Deployment

+Deployment on Vercel is done automatically when a PR is merged to the main branch.
+You can access the deployed app [https://sign-language-myres.vercel.app/](https://sign-language-myres.vercel.app/)